Streamlined Website Building Saves Time, Money and Frustration

 Website plan document

-To complete the Preparation stage, a firm should outline all of the ideas regarding the website’s content and design in a website plan document.
+To complete the Preparation stage, a firm should outline all ideas for the website’s content and design in a website plan document.
 While web designers and copywriters will make valuable suggestions and recommendations once they are hired, the firm can streamline the process and ensure the developers meet the firm’s quality expectations.
 Completing this step can save much time and frustration.

 Website Platform

 Once the firm has completed the preparation process and website document, it is time to decide the course of implementation.
-Does the firm wish to hire a web designer that will use a website platform like WordPress or Webflow to build a customized website?
-Or does the firm want to use an automated website builder like SquareSpace or Wix to create their own website?
-These are user-friendly template-based platforms, meaning that a web designer is not necessarily required.
-While Option 2 is the more affordable solution, we only recommend this option if the firm employs someone with web design experience.
+Does the firm wish to hire a web designer who will use a website platform like WordPress to build a customized website?
+Or does the firm want to use an automated website builder like Squarespace or Wix to create its own website?
+These are user-friendly, template-based platforms, so a web designer is not necessarily required.
+While Option 2 is the more affordable solution, we recommend it only if the firm employs someone with web design experience.
 Otherwise, hiring a web designer is the smart choice.

 Copywriting